 The Local Disaster Coordinator must ensure that, in accordance with Section 59 of the Disaster Management Act 2003, the LDMP is reviewed annually and as necessary after activation.
-The review process shall be in accordance with the standards and review processes established as part of the Queensland Emergency Management Assurance Framework and managed by the Queensland Inspector General of Emergency Management (IGEM).
+The review process shall be in accordance with the Standard for Disaster Management (the standard) and review processes established as part of the Emergency Management Assurance Framework (EMAF) and managed by the Queensland Inspector General of Emergency Management (IGEM).
+The standard and EMAF are available on IGEM's website.